-To say that she was devastated at not being to complete the abseil would be an understatement.
-Awash in emotion she fluctuated between disappointment, anger and frustration for half an hour before enquiring what other ‘dangerous’ activities she could do in the area.
+To say that she was devastated at not being able to complete the abseil would be an understatement.
+Awash in emotion she fluctuated between disappointment, anger and frustration for half an hour before inquiring what other ‘dangerous’ activities she could do in the area.

 Considering her recent failure at abseiling, I proposed a few exciting activities that would thrill, but would possibly be achievable for her.
 I was surprised by her response which was ‘Can I die doing any of these activities?’

 Most definitely not was my answer, to which she answered that she only wanted to do activities that she could potentially die while attempting them.
 And this from someone who was incapable of stepping over a cliff ledge attached to two safety ropes a mere half an hour before.

 In reality, it was not death that she was seeking, but rather an activity that went beyond her perception of safety during everyday living.